PeptideFox

 At a Glance

-Dosage1–2.5 mg subcutaneous, 2–3× per week.
-Topical alternative: 0.1–0.3% nightly for facial skin, 0.5–2% twice daily for scars.
+DosageInjectable protocols run 1–2.5 mg subcutaneous, 2–3× per week.
+Topical cosmetic formulations run 0.1–0.3% on facial skin, 0.5–2% twice daily on scars.

-Protocol6–8 week injectable course, regional or grid pattern around target areas.
+ProtocolA 6–8 week injectable course, regional or grid pattern around target areas.

-Topical alternative: 8–12 weeks continuous.
+Topical formulations run 8–12 weeks continuous.

 Side effectsMild irritation at higher concentrations — GHK-Cu works in a narrow signaling window where more is not better.
 Avoid on open wounds until basic closure.